List of International Mathematical Olympiad participants: High-scoring participants

-Zhuo Qun Song, the most highly decorated IMO contestant with 5 golds and 1 bronze medal.
+Zhuo Qun Song, the second most highly decorated IMO contestant with 5 golds and 1 bronze medal.

 Ciprian Manolescu, the only person to achieve three perfect scores at the IMO (1995–1997).

 The following table lists all IMO Winners who have won at least three gold medals, with corresponding years and non-gold medals received noted (P denotes a perfect score.)